Axis LMS SlidePoint Presentations

 If you’re creating your SlidePoint from scratch, select the SlidePoint icon from the New Learning Objects page.
 After you’ve given the presentation a name, you can go into the presentation and edit it freely.

-If you imported your PowerPoint, your presentation will bear a strong resemblance to its source.
-When it was imported, animations were stripped, and everything was imported as an image.
+If you import from PowerPoint, your presentation will bear a strong resemblance to its source.
+When it gets imported, animations are stripped, and everything on each slide is imported as an image.

-If your presentation had any animations, you will want to reassign them (select an object, click settings).
+If your PowerPoint presentation has any animations, you will want to reassign them in the SlidePoint editor (select an object, click settings).

 If you ever want to change the text, you will need to recreate the object as a text-object instead of an image; you will also have to remove the old text-image.